-Providing that the instructor or the Fontbonne University Library owns a copy of a publication, the instructor may request that the Library place that copy on reserve without the need to obtain copyright permission.
-Articles are not generally accepted for Library Reserves as these should be posted to the CMS.
-If the instructor wishes to reproduce additional copies of a work (i.e., article) and place them on reserve for students to review, the instructor must obtain copyright permission before these items will be put on reserve.
+Providing that the instructor or the Fontbonne University Library owns a copy of a publication, the instructor may request that the Library place that copy on reserve without obtaining copyright permission.
+If the instructor wishes to reproduce additional copies of a work and place them on reserve for students to review, the instructor must obtain copyright permission before these items will be put on reserve.

-2.5.5.5 PHOTOCOPYING
+2.5.5.2 PHOTOCOPYING

 Photocopying is subject to a fair use analysis as well.
-A single photocopy of a portion of a copyright-protected work, such as a copy of an article from a scientific journal made for research, may be made by the individual without permission.
+A single photocopy of a portion of a copyright-protected work, such as a copy of an article from a scientific journal made for research, may be made without permission.
 Photocopying all the assignments from a book recommended for purchase by the instructor, making multiple copies of articles or book chapters for distribution, or copying material from consumable workbooks, all require permission.
 The person making the photocopies is responsible for following copyright law.

-All photocopiers and scanners on campus will display an appropriate notice to remind users of their rights and responsibilities when using the equipment:
+Photocopiers and scanners on campus will display an appropriate notice to remind users of their rights and responsibilities when using the equipment.
+An example is provided:

+NOTICE:

-NOTICE: WARNING CONCERNING COPYRIGHT RESTRICTIONS
+WARNING CONCERNING COPYRIGHT RESTRICTIONS